BradleyCodeU/bradleycodeu.github.io/_apcsa/u03a_boolean_expressions/U03aPaintCalc2-old/instructions.md

-We created "Paint Calc Int Only" in Unit 1 that calculated the area to be painted.
-We will be improving this program.
-You do NOT need to copy/paste your previous code.
+We created PaintCalculatorAreaOnly in Unit 1 that calculated the area to be painted.
+We will be ADDING to this program.
+You may copy/paste your previous code into this assignment.

 Calculate the number of cans of paint needed to paint the walls of the room.

-### Assume 1 gallon of paint will cover 300 square feet.
+Assume 1 gallon of paint will cover 300 square feet.

-### Assume 1 quart of paint will cover 75 square feet.
+Assume 1 quart of paint will cover 75 square feet.

-### Only full cans of paint!
-The result can NOT say that you need 0.6253 gallons.
-Perform your calculations as doubles, then round and convert to an int at the end.
+### Only full cans of paint:

 - *You will only be able to purchase **full cans of paint** (no fractions of a can).*   So if you calculate that you need 1.2 gallons, you would need to purchase 2 gallons.*